From Thomas Cheke:

 My thoughts continued to pitch and toss.
 I was fearful, of course, for the safety of my mother and sister, who I presumed were still tied up in the house.
 I tried to console myself that it would not be long before someone noticed the broken door and came to their aid.
 My fear was that they would not be found for days, by which time… I could not bear to think further on that prospect.

 My thoughts turned back to my own plight.
 I recalled our parish vicar’s fiery sermons about the perils and depravities of ‘the Turks’ as he called them.
 For years they had been the terror of the southern coast of England: the bogeymen that parents threatened their naughty children with.
 The vicar had tormented us with tales of the torture of poor Christian slaves – men, women and children – who had been captured by the Turks.
-We had all duly given generous alms to the church collections in the hope of bringing some poor souls back from slavery.
+We had all duly given generous alms to raise money for ransoms in the hope of bringing some poor souls back home from slavery.

 Based on these sermons, and on the circumstances of my own capture, I was left in little doubt about the barbarity that awaited me at the end of this voyage, were I to last that long.
 What had confused me was the presence of white men amongst their crew, but then I remembered the stories of ‘renegados’ – Christians who had ‘turned Turk’ during their captivity and, in the process, consigned their souls to eternal damnation – so said our vicar.
 I curtailed this depressing line of thought by telling myself that I should trust in God’s Providence, however hard that might seem.